A brilliant Xl of players that Arsene Wenger nearly signed for Arsenal

 Had Barcelona been a slightly more unpleasant place to grow up, Messi may well have made his name in an Arsenal shirt.

-Wenger was one of many managers hoping to steel the youngster from La Masia, but Barca were reluctant to sell and Messi himself was not keen on the idea of leaving his new home.
+Wenger was one of many managers hoping to steal the youngster from La Masia, but Barca were reluctant to sell and Messi himself was not keen on the idea of leaving his new home.

 “I think in the end he was not so keen to move,” Wenger said back in 2014.